alexandre-abrioux/github-profile-toolbox/README.md

 # 🔧 GitHub Profile Toolbox

-With this GitHub action, you can display a stylish Markdown table on your GitHub profile that summarizes your skill set.
+Use this GitHub action to display a stylish Markdown table on your GitHub profile that summarizes your skill set.

 ## Example